-Some funders pay in advance and other funders issue incurred.
-The movement on restricted funds in any y receipts of grants for restricted projects and the relat
+Some funders pay in advance and other funders issue payment only after the expenditure has been incurred.
+The movement on restricted funds in any year is a result of timing differences between receipts of grants for restricted projects and the related expenditure.

-In the year Ulster Wildlife Council decided to designate donations to a ringfenced 'Fund for the Future'.
-This reserves, protect key species as well as educate and su
+In the year Ulster Wildlife Council decided to designate funds received from gifts in wills and legacy donations to a ringfenced 'Fund for the Future'.
+This will be used to manage and purchase nature reserves, protect key species as well as educate and support future wildlife champions.